LaurensDSchunk/Goon-TS/README.md

 ## The `g` object

+> Note that Goon TS uses the globally registered `window` and `document` values.

 The `g` object holds all of the built-in components that can be created.
 It includes every HTML element as well as some library-specific ones.
 The attributes of each element can be configured as follows:

 - `.props()`:
   An object (including a reactive object) can configure the properties of the element using the same naming as classic JS DOM manipulation (eg.
   `className`, `id`).
 Values can be reactive, and changes to their values will be reflected in the DOM.

   ```
   const reactiveProps = reactive({id: "sigma", className: "tuff"})
   g.h1().props(reactiveProps);